Takeaways from Trump's Supreme Court win: He stays on ballot, but his legal peril is just starting

 That's already begun anew in the post-Jan.
 6 era.
 The first disqualification under Section 3 in more than a century came in 2022, when a New Mexico court removed Couy Griffin, who was convicted of entering the Capitol grounds on Jan.
 6 while leading a group called “Cowboys for Trump,” from his rural county commission.

-The group that brought that case, Citizens for Ethics and Responsibility in Washington, next filed the Colorado case against Trump.
+The group that brought that case, Citizens for Responsibility and Ethics in Washington, next filed the Colorado case against Trump.
 They said they were eager to continue filing Section 3 cases against lower-level Jan.
 6 participants.

 TRUMP'S LEGAL TRAVAILS AHEAD